izitktj/Ortographic-camera-for-unity/README.md

 # Unity Orthographic Camera

-** An camera based on games like League of legends, Project Zomboid, and many others
+### Script for 3rd person ortographic camera (Like League of Legends, Project Zomboid, and many others).

 ## **Setup**
     1. Place the player and camera in the scene, ensuring the camera is not parented to the player.